 Profile's nickname comes from the military's policy of physicians issuing "medical profiles" to soldiers who are injured.
 The profile informs their commander that they are restricted to light duty until they recover.
 Malingering troops who abuse this policy by exaggerating their symptoms are frequently given the derogatory nickname "Profile."

 The obstacle course scene and helicopter rappelling scene were shot at 62 area (Camp San Mateo) aboard Marine Corps Base Camp Pendleton, California.
-The obstacle course is shown filled with water when a few marines jump over.
-The "O" course was cleaned out by a regimental working party the day before the scene was shot.
-The Marines assigned to the detail, (I was one of them) completely cleaned out the whole of the weeds and vegetation that had grown over the years, using shovels and rakes, only to have the hole filled with water.
+The obstacle course is filled with water when a few marines jump over.
+A regimental working party cleaned out the course the day before the scene was shot.
+The Marines assigned to the detail completely cleared the hole of the weeds and vegetation that had grown over the years, using shovels and rakes, only to have it filled with water.

 When Clint Eastwood made this movie, he was the Mayor of Carmel, California.
 The picture was the first of three films Eastwood made whilst he was the Mayor of Carmel.
 The others were Bird (1988) and The Dead Pool (1988).

 The scene in which GySgt Highway first meets his platoon is filmed in the real quonset huts of A Co., 1st Recon Bn, at Camp Talega on board Camp Pendleton.
 When Clint Eastwood throws the radio, Recon Marines from A Co, Todd Selner (standing blond) and Andrew Schneider (reading Playboy) are in the background.

 Just prior to encountering the Cuban soldiers at the bridge, right-handed Eastwood uses his left hand to change the selector switch on his M-16 from single to full auto.
 This is a move that could easily be done with simple flick of his right thumb.